carbon-language/carbon-lang/clang/docs/CrossCompilation.rst

-When you want to cross-compile to more than one configuration, for example hard-float-ARM and soft-float-ARM, you'll have to have multiple copies of you libraries and (possibly) headers.
+When you want to cross-compile to more than one configuration, for example hard-float-ARM and soft-float-ARM, you'll have to have multiple copies of your libraries and (possibly) headers.

 Some Linux distributions have support for Multilib, which handle that for you in an easier way, but if you're not careful and, for instance,